U.S. Stocks Poised for Weekly Decline

 Continue Reading Below

-U.S. stocks were on track for their biggest weekly loss in months, shaken by disappointing earnings results and an escalation of threats between the U.S. and North Korea.
+U.S. stocks rose Friday but were still on track for their biggest weekly loss in months, shaken by disappointing earnings results and an escalation of threats between the U.S. and North Korea.

-The rhetoric, which began late Tuesday and continued through Friday morning, cracked the calm that has cocooned the market for months, and threatened to trip up stocks' steady climb higher.
-On Thursday, the Dow Jones Industrial Average, which has been steadily hitting records, posted its biggest decline since May.
-The CBOE Volatility Index, known as Wall Street's "fear gauge," rose to its highest level of the year.
+The rhetoric, which began late Tuesday and continued into Friday, cracked the calm that has enveloped the market for months and interrupted stocks' march higher.
+The Dow Jones Industrial Average, which had been steadily hitting records, posted its biggest decline since May on Thursday, while the CBOE Volatility Index, known as Wall Street's "fear gauge," rose to its highest level of the year.

-On Friday, markets recovered slightly, and investors dipped back into stocks and retreated from safe haven assets such as gold and U.S. government bonds.
+Markets recovered slightly Friday.
+Investors dipped back into stocks and retreated from assets they consider to be safer stores of value, such as gold.

+"As a portfolio manager, you say, 'Do I think we'll get a war out of this?'" said Torsten Slok, chief international economist at Deutsche Bank, referring to the back and forth between North Korea and President Donald Trump.
+"If the answer is 'yes,' then you better get defensive.
+If you think this is just rattling sabers, and it's just words, then you could view this as a buying opportunity."

 Continue Reading Below